Lizzy, at 7, was one of the most important members of our team in developing this tool. We listened to her and learned.

-Main benefit: “Relationship building is key in school.
-This tool will help kids be motivated in school.”
-Dr. Jacqueline Simmons
+Main benefit: “Relationship building is key in school: This tool will help kids be motivated in school.”
+Dr. Jacqueline Simmons.

-Other benefits: this practice will give students some autonomy.
+Other benefits: This practice will give students some autonomy.
 It can lead to better peer-to-peer and teacher/student relationships (scroll way down for ‘standards met’)

 Time: Allot 15 minutes per day